Respiratory symptoms got you breathless? Try our canine respiratory PCR panel -- we test for 6 canine respiratory pathogens from 1 nasal swab.

 Yersinia pseudotuberculosis

-Influenza PCR test for canine and feline
+Influenza A PCR test for canine and feline

 dog and cat assay data sheet

-S0077 is included on P0019 - canine respiratory panel and on P0020 - feline respiratory panel
+S0077 is included on P0019 - canine respiratory panel and P0020 - feline respiratory panel and P0051 - dog show panel

 Influenza is a severe acute upper respiratory infection, and typical symptoms include pyrexia, dyspnea, anorexia and coughing.

 Large cats kept in captivity can be infected with avian influenza as well.
 In December 2003, two tigers and two leopards that were fed fresh chicken carcasses from a local slaughterhouse died at a zoo in Thailand.
 Avian influenza virus H5N1 was identified in their tissue samples.
 In February and March 2004, the virus was detected in a clouded leopard and white tiger, respectively, both of which died in a zoo near Bangkok.
-In October 2004, 147 of 441 captive tigers in a zoo in Thailand died or were euthanatized as a result of infection after being fed raw chicken carcasses.
+In October 2004, 147 of 441 captive tigers in a zoo in Thailand died or were euthanized as a result of infection after being fed raw chicken carcasses.
 Results of a subsequent investigation suggested that at least some tiger-to-tiger transmission occurred in that facility.

 Utilities:

-• Confirm the disease causing agent
+• Help confirm the disease causing agent

 • Shorten the time required to confirm a clinical diagnosis of influenza